geotools/geotools/docs/user/library/xml/internal/bindings.rst

   It takes two parameters:

-  * object: The object to serialize or encode as xml
+  * object: The object to serialize or encode as XML
   * value: The string value as encoded by the previous binding in the execution chain.
 If the binding is the first in the chain, the value is the result of calling toString() on the object parameter.

   The return value of the method is the serialized value for the object.